-The mission of the Tennessee Office of eHealth Initiatives is to facilitate improvements in Tennessee's health care quality, safety, transparency, efficiency, and cost effectiveness through statewide adoption and use of electronic health records (EHR) and health information exchange (HIE).
-Access to the right health care information appropriately, securely and at the right time by providers and patients will allow these goals to be reached.
+The mission of the Tennessee Office of eHealth Initiatives is to facilitate improvements in Tennessee's healthcare quality, safety, transparency, efficiency, and cost effectiveness through statewide adoption and use of electronic health records (EHRs) and health information exchange (HIE).
+Access to the correct healthcare information, following appropriate, secure and timely standards, by providers and patients will allow these goals to be reached.

-First, the state is dedicated to the development of both public and private regional exchanges across the state which provide for the active querying of a patient's medical history from a variety of providers.
-These robust health information exchanges allow health care providers with the appropriate security access to inquire into a patient's medical records, gaining access to a full spectrum of that patient's care.
-This evolving technology will allow for the first time for providers to get a total picture of a patient's medical history and current treatment by their entire care team.
+First, the state is dedicated to the development of both public and private regional health information exchanges (HIEs) across the state which provide for the active querying of a patient's medical history from a variety of providers.
+These robust HIEs allow healthcare providers with the appropriate security access to inquire into a patient's medical records, gaining access to a full spectrum of that patient's care.
+This evolving technology will allow - for the first time - for providers to get a total picture of a patient's medical history and current treatment by their entire care team.
 Additionally, it will allow for advanced population health studies which will improve the overall quality of care in the state.
-Ultimately, the State will assist in enabling connections between these public and private exchanges to enable a statewide query ability as well as connections to federal health care sources such as Veterans Affairs, Department of Defense, CDC, CMS, SSA and more.
+Ultimately, the State will assist in enabling connections between these public and private exchanges to enable statewide query ability, as well as, connections to federal health care sources such as Veterans Affairs, Department of Defense, CDC, CMS, SSA and more.

-The other focus of the state is enabling the development of a secure, health care specific messaging system that will allow providers to send both messages and electronic documents to each other on an ad hoc basis whenever there is a need for such communications.
-This technology will provide a more secure exchange mechanism for health information.
-It will also make possible the reduction of the vast amount of faxing that is currently taking place in the health care community.
+The second focus of the state is enabling the development of a secure, healthcare-specific messaging system that allows providers to send both messages and electronic documents to each other on an ad hoc basis whenever there is a need for such communications.
+This technology, called DIRECT, provides a more secure exchange mechanism for health information.
+It can also make it possible to reduce of the vast amount of faxing that currently takes place in the healthcare community.

-The state is investing both federal and state grants as well as great deal of time and effort into these initiatives.
-We are working closely with local health care leaders to ultimately provide this improved health care information highway to both providers and patients across the state.
+The state is investing both federal and state grants, as well as, a great deal of time and effort into these initiatives.
+We are working closely with local healthcare leaders to ultimately provide this improved healthcare information highway to both providers and patients across the state.